This is the category nav

 Highly engaged employees consistently perform above and beyond, willingly investing their time and effort to ensure the organization’s success.
 They are enthusiastic, proactive, and self-motivated, taking pride in their work and feeling a strong sense of belonging within the organization.

-People who are highly engaged are often the innovators and ambassadors of a company, inspiring others and driving positive change.
+Highly engaged people are often the innovators and ambassadors of a company, inspiring others and driving positive change.
 They are not just employees; they are advocates for your business.

 2. Moderately engaged